TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          string

    Description
-         If a field name for "sortby" is defined, then this is ignored.
+         If a field name for :ref:`sortby <ctrl-reference-sortby>` is defined, then this is ignored.

          Otherwise this is used as the 'ORDER BY' statement to sort the records in the table when listed in the TYPO3 backend.